arjsh16/Dynamic_Path_Finder/README.md

 ## Future improvements
 - Adding support for more pathfinding algorithms (e.g., A*).
 - Allow users to dynamically place obstacles on the grid.
-- Add more grid sizes and performance optimization for larger grids.